 Here is a sound clip of the , a guitar I am really impressed with.
 This is a classic RG, with a basswood body, 5-piece maple/walnut Super Wizard neck, an Edge locking tremolo and a pair of powerful V7/V8 humbuckers.
 Ibanez RG550

 Another guitar I really like is the .
 It features DiMarzio Fusion Edge pickups, a Gibraltar Standard II hardtail bridge, a Nitro Wizard 3-piece neck, and an ebony fingerboard.
 Ibanez Iron Label SIX6FDFM

 The slick instruments in the S Series are fantastic, but Iron Label guitars are meaner, hotter and built for extreme music.
 They lean a bit more to the dark side compared to your average Ibanez S.

 Once again, the sound is colored by the player and the amp, so this is just to give you an idea.
-Of course the best thing to do is get out there are hear the the guitars for yourself.
+Of course, the best thing to do is get out there are hear the guitars for yourself.

 The Ibanez Iron Label S Series